Boaz (1869)

 Final Voyage

-On 7 November 1900.
-The schooner Boaz, bound from Pierpont, Michigan, to Racine, Wisconsin, with a cargo of elm lumber, was caught in a storm and began leaking.
+On November 7, 1900, Boaz was bound from Pierpont, Michigan, to Racine, Wisconsin, with a cargo of elm lumber, when it was caught in a storm and began leaking.
 The crew took to the pumps but had trouble keeping the ship free of water.
-The Boaz headed to North Bay (a few miles north of the Cana light near Racine, Wisconsin) for refuge.
+The Boaz headed to North Bay, a few miles north of the Cana light near Racine, Wisconsin, for refuge.
 In attempting to enter North Bay, Boaz struck the point.
 The crew was able to free the vessel but missed the harbor.
 The crew set the anchors to keep the vessel off the beach, but at this point Boaz was completely waterlogged and sank to its deck.

 Fearing the schooner might roll over, the crew prepared the yawl.
 The small boat was fastened to the stern of the Boaz and in this exposed position the four men spent the night in the rain and snow.
 The next morning the crew spotted the steam barge Two Myrtles also sheltering in the harbor and went to the ship for assistance.
 The shipwreck victims were given clothes and fed a warm breakfast.
 The Two Myrtles cut the anchors and towed the Boaz into North Bay running it onto the beach near Marshall's pier.